NCAR/lmod_webapp/README.md

 module_collect.sh (Collects the relevant compiler and module information) ->module_collect.sh will output a file with the relevant module information.
 The most recent version was developed using regular expressions provided by Brian Vanderwende.
 Subject to further modification.

+genlist.sh (collects all directory and software components.
+Provided by Brian Vanderwende.
+Generates the file list.out.
+Do not change .out extension to .txt or else it will miss some of the information that is gathered.)

 This Flask Application has six different python files: